sugi-juku/get-tension/README.md

         ```
     - get_tension_data_noappend.py

-        If you want to get current racket string tension, use this version.
+        If you want to get current racket string tension, use this.
         For example.

         ```